Maine Partnership to Improve Dementia Care in Nursing Homes

 to establish dementia partnerships in each state to support nursing homes to achieve an initial reduction of 15% and a 30% reduction by the end of 2016.

-In response to the initiative, the Ombudsman Program, the Maine Culture Change Coalition and the Maine Health Care Association joined forces in July 2012, to create the statewide Maine Partnership
+In response to the initiative, the Ombudsman Program, the Maine Alliance for Resident Center Care and the Maine Health Care Association joined forces in July 2012, to create the statewide Maine Partnership

 to Improve Dementia Care in Nursing Homes.
 The goal of the Partnership is to provide education and support to all nursing homes across the state as they provide care to residents with dementia.